raul-izquierdo/english/sources/vocabulary/By Topic/Quantities.md

 muy poco, poco, bastante, mucho, muchísimo, demasiado (incontables)
     = very little, little, quite a bit of, much, a large amount of, too much

 con mucho...
-    = with a great deal of (incontables - formal) `With a great deal of effort, we can finish the project on time` = with a lot of (ambos - informal) `With a lot of effort, we can finish the project on time`
+    = with a great deal of (incontables - formal)
+    = with a lot of (ambos - informal)
+    ?
+Con mucho esfuerzo, podemos terminar el proyecto a tiempo : `With a great deal of effort, we can finish the project on time` - `... a lot of effort...`

 little/few vs a little/a few
     = sin la _a_ : pesimista
     = con la _a_ : optimista
-    ?
-There is little hope of success: poca esperanza ?
-There is a little hope of success: algo de esperanza
+    ? `There is little hope of success` ¿Cuánta esperanza hay? : poca esperanza ? `There is a little hope of success` ¿Cuánta esperanza hay? : algo de esperanza

 few vs quite a few
     = _few_ es negativo, _quite a few_ es positivo
-    ?
-There are few people at the party: hay poca gente ?
-There are quite a few people at the party: hay bastante gente
+    ? `There are few people at the party`¿Cuánta gente hay? : hay poca gente ? `There are quite a few people at the party`¿Cuánta gente hay? : hay bastante gente

 (a lot of) vs (lots of)
     = Ambos valen para contable e incontables.
 Son intercambiables
-        - `There are a lot of books on the shelf` - `There are lots of books on the shelf`
-        - `There is a lot of money` - `There is lots of money`
         - Ambos son informales, pero _lots of_ es aún más informal que _a lot of_.
         - Para formal, usar _a large number of_ o _a large amount of_.
+        ?
+Hay muchos libros en la estantería : `There are a lot of books on the shelf` - `...lots of books` ?
+Hay mucho dinero : `There is a lot of money` - `...lots of money`

 una gran cantidad de
     = a great deal of (incontables - formal)
     ?
 Hay una gran cantidad de trabajo por hacer : `There is a great deal of work to do`

-un número importante de
-    = a significant number of
+un número importante de = a significant number of

-una cantidad importante de
-    = a significant amount of (incontables - formal)
+una cantidad importante de = a significant amount of (incontables - formal)
     ?
 Hay una cantidad importante de trabajo por hacer : `There is a significant amount of work to do`

-una cantidad considerable de
-    = considerable (cuantioso)
+una cantidad considerable de = considerable (cuantioso)
     ?
 Hay una cantidad considerable de trabajo por hacer : `There is a considerable amount of work to do`

 ## Quantities relative to a Target

-superar en número = outnumber `The number of visitors outnumbered the available seats in the theatre`
+superar en número = outnumber
+    ?
+El número de visitantes superó el número de asientos disponibles en el teatro : `The number of visitors outnumbered the available seats in the theatre`

 demasiado (exceso)
     = too much/many (incontables/contables)